DKTJONATHAN/TheReport/src/content/posts/sha-scandle-ruto-duale-on-the-spotlight.md

 In a rare moment of honesty, President Ruto admitted that SHA has damaged his approval ratings, acknowledging that his healthcare policies have made him unpopular.
 "I have said that the difficulties that I face today as a president in Kenya are self-imposed.
 I imposed on myself all these difficulties implementing SHA," Ruto confessed.

-But this wasn't an admission of failed policy—it was an admission that Ruto knew SHA would harm Kenyans but implemented it anyway for political reasons.
+But this wasn't an admission of failed policy, it was an admission that Ruto knew SHA would harm Kenyans but implemented it anyway for political reasons.
 The president who promised to fix healthcare has instead created the biggest healthcare fraud in Kenya's history.

 ### Duale's Web of Lies and Contradictions